PunchThrough/bean-docs/src/features/virtual-serial.md

 ### Toggle Pin 0

-To toggle digital pin 0, you need to connect it to ground, also known as grounding it.
+To toggle digital pin 0, you need to connect it to ground.
+Connecting a pin to ground is also called *grounding a pin*.
 The easiest way to do this is to connect a jumper wire between the `0` and `GND` pins.
-You could also solder a button to connect `0` and `GND` when pressed.
+You could also solder a button to ground pin 0 when pressed.

+{{{img_rel this 'bean-button.svg' 'Bean with a pulldown switch on D0' '30%'}}}

-Since we enabled Virtual Serial in Bean Loader, we should see serial data appear in the serial monitor:
+Since we enabled Virtual Serial in Bean Loader, we should see serial data appear in the serial monitor when we ground pin 0:

 {{{img_rel this 'serial-monitor.png'}}}